cambyse/PO-LGP/README.pr2.md

   msgs build?

 - `make` in marc_controller_pkg does not compile the ROS package:
-  `bin/createMakeFileLinks.sh` created links to the `Makefile.gof` which is only generating the msgs.
+  `bin/createMakeFileLinks.sh` created links to the `Makefile` which is only generating the msgs.

 - `source ~/catkin_ws/devel/setup.sh` overwrites the `ROS_PACKAGE_PATH`